intarchboard/draft-iab-ai-control-report/draft-iab-ai-control-report.md

 When data is used to train an LLM, the resulting model does not have the ability to only selectively use a portion of it when performing a task, because inference uses the whole model, and it is not possible to identify specific input data for its use in doing so.

-This means that while publishers preferences may be available when content is crawled, they generally are not when inference takes place.
+This means that while publishers' preferences may be available when content is crawled, they generally are not when inference takes place.
 Those preferences that are stated in reference to use by AI -- for example, "no military uses" or "non-commercial only" cannot be applied by a general-purpose "foundation" model.

 This leaves a few unappealing choices to AI vendors that wish to comply with those preferences.
 They can simply omit such data from foundation models, thereby reducing their viability.
 Or, they can create a separate model for each permutation of preferences -- with a likely proliferation of models as the set of permutations expands.